pmcollins/gumdrop/gumdrop.sql/README.md

 of a select typically ranges from requiring multiple tables to just a column subset of a single table.
 Also, we often need to perform SQL operations on our columns when we select them.
 And the scope of an update is also distinct -- something which may not even lend itself to object relational mapping without a lot of complication.
 Which of an entity's attributes are to be explicitly updated?
+And if we want to update a huge number of values, why should we pre-construct entities for each of those rows?
 An `Updater`, therefore is a separate class which doesn't use O/R mapping.
 And a `Selector` is defined independently so that it may have any combination of selecting from just a few columns, selecting from something other than real tables, selecting columns that are the result of SQL operations/functions, or selecting from multiple tables via a join.